 A more recent addition is the Unity3d Kinematica, a character animation system build around the concept of Motion Matching.

 Motion Matching is an animation technique that does not require animation clips to be arranged in blend trees or state machines.
 Instead, given a skeletal pose and a desired trajectory movement it performs a nearest neighbor search in an unstructured library of related skeletal poses.
 The result of this search is now considered the continuation of the previous skeletal pose.

 Here is a link to more information about it:

 And a good overview of what the technology does:

 QA & TESTING:

 These are a few automation examples that we think are promising and we are always on the lookout for new #automation tech.
-If you have a technology that you use to help you with workflow and think it should be added to my list please message me and i will be sure to add it to my list!
+If you have a technology that you use to help you with workflow automation for video games and think it should be added to my list please message me and I will be sure to add it to my list!